-How to Register a Sole Proprietorship (Unipersonal) in Uruguay
+How to Register a Sole Proprietorship in Uruguay

 Need help onboarding international talent?

 The Southeastern region of South America brings us the Oriental Republic of Uruguay.
 This country is known for its culture, climate, the great city of Montevideo, and its free-market economy.
-It had GDP growth exceeded 8% in 2010, and in 2017 it was at the amount of $78.16 billion.
+Uruguay's economy grew by 4.4% in 2021, after a drop the previous year due to the COVID-19 pandemic.
+This growth sustained at 4.8% in 2022, and is expected to follow suit in 2023".

 Disclaimer: This article is not a substitute for legal advice.
 Please always check official websites or seek legal advice before you take action.